Disney Port Orleans Riverside Resort Review

 Laundry Facilities at Port Orleans Riverside

 It can get hot at Disney.
 And rainy too.
 So you may find yourself needing to do laundry on your Walt Disney World vacation.
-There are plenty of laundry facilities ton be found at Port Orleans Riverside.
+There are plenty of laundry facilities to be found at Disney Port Orleans Riverside.
 One laundry room is located at each pool, near the restrooms.
 There are plenty of washers and dryers available, so you should never have an issue being able to secure one to do your laundry.
 Laundry will cost you $3 to wash and $3 to dry.
-And there are vending machines offering laundry soap and dryer sheets at each laundry room, so no need to worry about packing your own unless you want to!
+And there are vending machines offering laundry soap and dryer sheets at each laundry room.
+So no need to worry about packing your own unless you want to!

 Port Orleans Riverside Resort Cost

-Port Orleans Riverside is one of five moderate resorts at Walt Disney World.
+Port Orleans Riverside is one of five Moderate resorts at Walt Disney World.
 It’s a bit larger than its sister, French Quarter, which means there tends to be a little more availability and you can usually find this resort a bit discounted during a promotion.
-As a moderate Disney resort, Port Orleans Riverside, prices can range from 180-to 400 a night.
+As a moderate resort prices can range from 199 to 400 a night.
 Yes, that’s quite a range dependent on the time of year, booking, festivals, number of guests… oh so many variables.
-Check out our cheapest and most expensive times to visit Disney World for insight regarding when you can find deals.

 Disney port orleans riverside pools